 Harry Dean Stanton Bio

-Harry Dean Stanton was born on July 14, 1926 in West Irvine, Kentucky.
+Harry Dean Stanton was born on July 14, 1926, in West Irvine, Ky.
 He grew up in Central Kentucky and later attended Lafayette High School in Lexington.
 During World War II, Stanton served in the United States Navy and fought at the Battle of Okinawa.
 After the war, he attended the University of Kentucky on the G.I.
 Bill.
-By his account, while at UK he changed majors frequently, studying journalism, radio broadcasting, and music, and also acting in several productions at the Guignol Theater.
+By his account, while at UK he changed majors frequently, studying journalism, radio broadcasting, and music, and also acted in several productions at UK's Guignol Theater.

 An avid musician, Stanton also enjoys performing and recording his signature brand of country-Western tunes.
 He has appeared in music videos for Dwight Yoakam, Ry Cooder, and Bob Dylan and performs regularly with The Harry Dean Stanton Band.

-Stanton currently resides on Mulholland Drive in Los Angeles, California near the home of his friend Jack Nicholson.
+Stanton currently lives on Mulholland Drive in Los Angeles, near the home of his friend Jack Nicholson.